Gravitational waves from the fragmentation of axion-like particle dark matter: Appendix: Simplified kinetic description

 On the other hand, the scaling behavior described above is valid only in the ultrarelativistic regime.
 The small mass near the bottom of the potential eventually leads to deviations from such behavior.
 These deviations are expected to become important when \beq \bar{\rm p} \sim m_{\rm final} a, \eeq and, using the above estimate for the characteristic momentum $\bar{\rm p}$, one arrives at \beq 30 \Bigl(\frac{a}{15a_{\rm osc}}\Bigr)^{-\beta} = r \Bigl(\frac{a}{a_{\rm osc}}\Bigr). \eeq Inserting the numerical values for the exponents into the above expressions we obtain parametric estimates for the scale factor for thermalization as well as for the onset of nonrelativistic dynamics, \beq \frac{a}{a_{\rm osc} } \sim \frac{15}{\lambda}\: \: \text{ for thermalization, } \: \: \: \: \: \: \: \: \frac{a}{a_{\rm osc} } \sim \Bigl(\frac{30}{r}\Bigr) ^{\frac{5}{4}} \: \: \text{ for the onset of the nonrelativistic regime.} \eeq

-The cascade freezes soon after the onset of the nonrelativistic behavior.
-The freeze-out can be understood not from thermalization but because the interaction rate is suppressed compared to the Hubble expansion.
+The cascade slows down soon after the onset of the nonrelativistic behavior, with the field being still far from equilibrium.
+The reason is that the interaction rates decrease in this regime and become smaller compared to the Hubble expansion rate.

 For all values of $\lambda$ and $r$ that are relevant for our ALP models, thermalization happens at much larger scale factors then the transition to the nonrelativistic regime of the dynamics.
 This implies that the ALPs do not achieve thermal equilibrium when they become nonrelativistic and that the description of this transition can be based on the classical-statistical approximation.